Get insider access

 Whether you worry about everyday dust and pollen or more serious pollutants like smog, mold, wildfire smoke, viruses, or bacteria, an air purifier makes a worthwhile investment.
 Air purifiers operate based on a common principle: they draw air through one or more filters using a fan.
 However, manufacturers have found interesting ways to iterate the concept, resulting in a fairly dense market catering to various budgets and needs.

-We've tested over 25 air purifiers, and below are our recommendations for the top air purifiers you can buy.
+We've tested over 25 air purifiers, and below are our recommendations for the best air purifiers you can buy.
 If you prioritize low operating noise and a small footprint above all else, you can also check out our recommendations for our picks for air purifiers for bedrooms and the top air purifiers for pets.

 Alternatively, if you're looking for a way to keep your floors clean and would like a vacuum with HEPA-level filtration, you can check out our recommendations for the best HEPA vacuums and the best vacuums for allergies.
-Or, if you've noticed a buildup of humidity in your home, see our recommendations for the best dehumidifiers and the best dehumidifiers for basements.
+Or, if you're dealing with humidity issues at home, whether that be too much or too little, you can also check out our recommendations for the best dehumidifiers or the best humidifiers.

 1. Best Air Purifier